Martinioini/SmartWheelchair/README.md

 ## Installation

 ### 1. ROS Noetic
-Ensure ROS Noetic is installed on your system.
+Ensure Ubuntu and ROS Noetic are installed on the pi.
 If not, follow the [official ROS installation guide](http://wiki.ros.org/noetic/Installation/Ubuntu).

 ### 2. CAN Utils
 Install the can-utils package: